+Rainwater fittings

+Repair category 2

-Rainwater fittings Repair category 1 Notes Rainwater goods are of an older style, may be defective and have suffered corrosion.
+Notes Rainwater goods are of an older style, may be defective and have suffered corrosion.
 Maintenance is required and gutters/downpipes checked during heavy rainfall.
-No view was possible of the valley gutter arrangements and, accordingly, no comment can be made on their condition or otherwise.
-These areas should be regularly checked for leakage and cleared of debris to prevent damp ingress and rot related defects which can be common in this type of building.
+We would highlight that it was not raining at the time of our inspection and we would recommend that all rainwater fittings be inspected during heavy rainfall in order to ensure they are free from defect.

 Main walls

 Repair category 2

-Notes Weathered sections of stonework and pointing were noted and future remedial works should be anticipated.
-Weathering was noted to the roughcasting and future remedial works should be anticipated.
+Notes Weathered and damaged sections of stonework and pointing were noted.
+Future remedial works should be anticipated.

-Windows, external doors and joinery Repair category 2 Notes Windows are of an older style, single glazed, timber framed, sash and case design and a degree of regular ongoing maintenance may be required including attention to framework, sash cords and other components.
+Windows, external doors and joinery

+Repair category 2

+Notes Windows are of an older style, single glazed, timber framed, sash and case design and a degree of regular ongoing maintenance may be required including attention to framework, sash cords and other components.
 Windows were not all fully opened or tested, and it should be appreciated that some defects are only evident during certain weather conditions.
 A precautionary check of all windows and doors is always recommended prior to purchase.